 Only China has more adoptions to the United States than Russia.

-Backers of the Russian bill said American adoptive parents have been abusive, citing 19 deaths of Russian children since the 1990s.
+Backers of the Russian bill said American adoptive parents have been abusive, citing 19 deaths of adopted Russian children since the 1990s.

-In 2010, an American woman caused outrage after she sent her adopted son back to Russia alone on a one-way flight, saying the boy, then 7, had violent episodes that made her family fear for its safety.
+In 2010, an American woman sparked outrage after she sent her adopted son back to Russia alone on a one-way flight, saying the boy, then 7, had violent episodes that made her family fear for its safety.

-UNICEF asked that Russia let children's "best interests" guide the "design and development of all efforts to protect children."
+He asked that Russia let children’s “best interests” guide the “design and development of all efforts to protect children.”

 “We encourage the government to establish a robust national social protection plan to help strengthen Russian families.
 Alternatives to the institutionalization of children are essential, including permanent foster care, domestic adoption and inter-country adoption,” he said.